Average rating score for this production

 Riley’s power-house vocals and assured stage presence delivers a dazzling performance as do Liisi LaFontaine and Ibinabo Jack who hold their own.

-Tim Hat’s design and Gregg Barnes costumes are well received for their scale, detail and splashes of ‘outrageous colour’ and as as in Nicholaw’s Aladdin, Swarovski have partnered with the design team and the million plus Swarovski crystals give plenty of dazzle.
+Tim Hat’s design and Gregg Barnes costumes are well received for their scale, detail and splashes of ‘outrageous colour’ and as in Nicholaw’s Aladdin, Swarovski have partnered with the design team and the million plus Swarovski crystals give plenty of dazzle.

 Wth book and lyrics by Tom Eyen and music by Henry Krieger, the production is directed and choreographed by Tony and Olivier award-winning Casey Nicholaw (The Book of Mormon, Aladdin, Something Rotten!), with design by Tim Hatley, costume by Gregg Barnes, lighting by Hugh Vanstone and sound by Richard Brooker.